-Among the latest models that the famous maker of expensive Swiss army knives is going to present at the upcoming Baselworld 2011 event, is the new Victorinox Swiss Army Airboss Automatic (refs.
-241505 & 241506) watch.
+Among the latest models that the legendary maker of expensive Swiss army knives planned to present at this year’s Baselworld show, was the new Victorinox Swiss Army Airboss Automatic (refs.
+241505 & 241506) “aviator”.

-The first thing that you notice looking at this watch is its size: for a pilot’s timekeeper, it is unusually small.
+The first thing that you notice looking at this model is its size: for a pilot’s timekeeper, it is unusually small.

-While the Airboss Mach 4 was presented two years in a large 45 mm case, the new Airboss Automatic is presented in a smaller, more elegant 42 mm body.
+While the Airboss Mach 4 was presented two years ago in a large 45 mm case, the new Airboss Automatic is offered in a smaller, more elegant 42 mm body.

 The dial also looks more refined, although the brand’s military-inspired DNA is still here.

 The applied Arabic numerals use the same typeface; the minute track is still placed on the inner bezel, and even the extra numerals in the military 24h format are still on the inner part of the dial.

-The diamond-shaped hour and minute hands are still covered with generous amount of luminescent substance that greatly increases the timekeeper’s legibility.
+The diamond-shaped hour and minute hands are still covered with a generous amount of luminescent substance that greatly increases the timekeeper’s legibility.

 My only complaint here is about the small lume-covered triangle at 6 o’clock.
 The idea was probably to draw some extra attention to the small date aperture, but traditionally the sign is placed at 12 o’clock, so some people may find the use of the symbol somewhat confusing.

 The dial, which is available either in silver (pictured) or charcoal gray colors, is protected from the elements with a scratch-resistant, anti-reflective sapphire crystal.

-However, given the timekeeper’s more than affordable price (its MSRP starts for a version on brown leather strap with steel pin buckle starts at CHF 832 and the version on a 5-link stainless steel bracelet will be priced at CHF 925) and the brand’s tendency to seriously discount their wristwatches as soon as they go on sale, this was something to be expected: practically nobody offers their watches with better decorated movements in this price range.
+However, given the timekeeper’s more than affordable price (its MSRP starts for a version on brown leather strap with steel pin buckle starts at CHF 832 and the version on a 5-link stainless steel bracelet will be priced at CHF 925) and the brand’s tendency to seriously discount their products as soon as they go on sale, this was something to be expected: practically nobody offers their watches with better-decorated movements in this price range.

 Photos: Victorinox Swiss Army